 April 27, 2015

-Hopefully you’ve used FlexiTime for your first mondayised Anzac holiday and it’s been a breeze.
-FlexiTime’s automated public holidays feature does everything for you, working out from your employee’s details or timesheet history which are their otherwise working days and picking the right day to treat as a public holiday.
+If that seems like a lot to get your head around, the good news is that if you’re using PayHero or FlexiTime, Mondayised public holidays are a breeze.
+Our automated public holidays feature does everything for you, working out from your employee’s details or timesheet history which are their otherwise working days and picking the right day to treat as a public holiday.

 Ellen works part time in a bar and neither the Saturday nor the Monday are an otherwise working day for her.
 However, because some of her colleagues have gone away for the weekend, she gets called in to work both days.
 What should she get paid?